rosds/Andrive/README.md

 Installation
 ------------

-Before installing the application, please make sure to have previously installed the following components:
+Before installing the application, make sure to have following components:

 - [Android SDK](https://developer.android.com/sdk/index.html)
 - [Android NDK](https://developer.android.com/tools/sdk/ndk/index.html)
 - [OpenCV for Android](http://opencv.org/downloads.html)

-Once installed it is required to set two variables, **OPENCV_SDK_ROOT** and **OPENCVSDK**.
+To start, it is required to set the variables **OPENCV_SDK_ROOT** and **OPENCVSDK**.
 The first variable is used as a project property.
 Proceed to create a file called *local.properties* in the project directory and set the variable with the path to your installation of the OpenCV SDK directiry.
 For